Samoreilly/java-damero/README.md

 ## Features

-Automatic retries with configurable attempts and delay strategies to handle transient failures gracefully.
+Automatic retries with configurable attempts and delay strategies to handle transient failures.

-Dead letter queue that automatically routes failed messages with full metadata tracking including attempt counts and failure timestamps.
+Dead letter queue that automatically routes failed messages with metadata tracking including attempt counts and failure timestamps.

-Auto configuration with sensible defaults so you can get started quickly with minimal setup.
+Zero configuration setup that works out of the box with sensible defaults.

-Flexible overrides allow you to customize any auto configured bean for your specific needs.
+Flexible overrides allow you to customize any auto configured bean.

 Metadata tracking captures when messages first failed, how many times they were retried, and what exceptions occurred.

-Manual acknowledgment handling prevents duplicate processing automatically.
+Manual acknowledgment handling prevents duplicate processing.

+Exception type based retry logic allows you to specify which exceptions should bypass retries and go directly to the DLQ.

 Circuit breaker support with optional Resilience4j integration for handling downstream service failures.

 Metrics integration with optional Micrometer support for tracking processing times, success rates, and failure counts.

-## How to Use the Library
+## How to Use

 The library is designed to be user friendly.
-You only need to add an annotation to your existing Kafka listener methods.
-Here is how it works:
+You only need to add the dependency and the annotation.
+No configuration files required.

 ### Step 1: Add the Dependency